Sales Price Lists: General Information

 The Price List Entity

-To export price lists from MYOB Acumatica to a Shopify store, you first need to activate the Price List entity on the Entity Settings tab of the Shopify Stores (BC201010) form.
+To export price lists from MYOB Acumatica to a Shopify store, you first need to activate the Price List entity on the Entities tab of the Shopify Stores (BC201010) form.
 This entity can only be exported to the external system (that is, its Sync Direction is set to Export and cannot be changed), and its primary system is ERP.

 Filtering of Price List Prices